-Mrs. Niki - Theatre Arts/Dance Mrs. Yorka - Spanish Ms. Alison - Music Mrs. Stef, Mrs. Yorka and Mrs. B. (volunteer) - support
+Mr. Toby - P.E. and aspects of science Mrs. Niki- Theatre Arts/Dance Miss.
+Cara - Spanish Ms. Alison - Music Miss.
+Jane - support

 Timetable:

 Our curriculum is broad and balanced, giving our students the opportunity to learn and practise skills needed, not only within individual subjects but also in areas that will help them become independent learners.